angelaboo/lego-sets-powerbi-dashboard/README.md

 <br>

-## Dashboard Preview
+## Dashboard Snapshot
-Below is a preview of the Power BI dashboard:
+Below is a snapshot of the Power BI dashboard:

 ### 1. **Main Page**
 The main page provides an overview of all LEGO sets, allowing users to filter and explore data dynamically.
 Key metrics such as the total number of sets, total pieces, and average retail price are displayed.